-The Dynacalibrator Model 340 can be monitored and controlled remotely by means of a serial port connection and a terminal emulation program such as HyperTerminal.®
+The temperature of the Dynacalibrator Model 450 can be monitored and controlled remotely by means of a serial port DB-9 female (DCE) connection and a terminal emulation program such as HyperTerminal.[®]

 The unit is controlled by entering two-character commands, shown in the table below.
 Commands may be either upper case or lower case.
 Parameters enclosed in brackets ([]) are optional.
 Note that for enable/disable commands, the states indicated by an "" are the defaults at power-up.
 Only the altered set point temperature and function coefficients are retained when power is off and restored at power-up.